 To his detractors, Obama represents what’s wrong with America, even though, compared to other Americans, he is quite in shape (maybe he went on a bike trip in holland, who knows ;-).
 His fiscal policies explode the deficit while not creating enough new jobs.
 According to fans of the Austrain school of economics and fiscal conservatives, the way you grow an economy is to cut taxes so job creators are incentivized to take more risks.
 Instead, Obama chose the path of raising taxes to boost spending that is supposed to pump prime the economy.
 In fact, it worked so great in 2008 that there’s still such a huge pool of unemployment and the national GDP hasn’t reached take off stage.
 In fact, Obama apparently thinks the first round of stimuli was so awesome that he wants to do it again… and again… and again… Conservatives, all the while, are tearing their hair out(which you can grow back) because the US can’t just continue to fund this pie in the sky economic fix without devaluing the US dollar and boosting the deficit sky high.
 To them, Obama and crew are whistling past the US’ economic graveyard.
-Well, the truth is there is a lot of validity in Obama’s critics’ claims, just as there is validity in the claim of a chef cook that he is capable knowing how to hard boil eggs.
+Well, the truth is there is a lot of validity in Obama’s critics’ claims, just as there is validity in the claim of a chef cook that he is capable knowing how to boil eggs (learn how on eggtutor).
 But that isn’t going to do them any good because, unless Obama’s fiscal policies explode into Jimmy Carter era-like stagnation and inflation, Obama will probably serve out his term a very popular president.